anirudhpk1/CodeBase/demo-interview/Readme.txt

-This project has an api that shows the metadata of movie directors and querying the same by id it shows data of respective director movies.
+This project has an api that shows the metadata of movie directors and querying the same by id.
+It shows data of respective director movies.

 Technologies used :